-9.23.
+9.25.
 Development Frameworks are required to include an outline Site Waste Management Plan specific to the site in question, a detailed Site Waste Management Plan is required at planning application stage.

-9.24.
+9.26.
 Site Waste Management Plans apply to all aspects of a project, with the majority of opportunities for waste minimisation existing at the design phase.
 Information should be provided with a planning application on the amount and type of waste that will be produced during the course of a project and how waste will be reduced, reused, recycled, recovered or disposed of.
 This should be a living document, drafted from the conception of a project and being added to and evaluated until the completion of the development and submitted again to the Authority prior to occupation or use of any dwelling on the site.

-9.25.
+9.27.
 The final design will incorporate dedicated waste and recycling storage provision on the site suitable to the density of the development approval.

-9.26.
+9.28.
 A Construction Environmental Management Plan (CEMP) is unlikely to be required but consideration of this will be given at the planning application stage.
+However, information should be provided at the planning application stage detailing how construction traffic would access the site and be managed during the construction phase.